smack0007/WasmImageProcessing/docs/blog.md

 Standard Library, so functions like `malloc` and `printf` would have to implemented on your own.

-We're [emscripten] a docker container in this article but the documentation for emscripten provides detailed [installation instructions](https://emscripten.org/docs/getting_started/downloads.html#installation-instructions-using-the-emsdk-recommended).
+We're using [emscripten] via a docker container in this article but the documentation for [emscripten] provides detailed [installation instructions](https://emscripten.org/docs/getting_started/downloads.html#installation-instructions-using-the-emsdk-recommended).
 Here’s how to start the docker container: